kepano/kepano-obsidian/Readme.md

 ## Templates and metadata

 The `.obsidian/types.json` file shows which properties are assigned to which types.

+- Most of my properties try to be useful and reusable across categories
-Many have short names that are meant for me to remember, e.g. `start` instead of `startdate`.
+- Many properties have short names e.g. `start` instead of `startdate`
+- I use the `list` type more than the `text` type for many properties, because I find it useful to be able to enter multiple links

 ## Categories and tagging